Buying a car? What the UAW strike means – and doesn’t mean – for auto sales – KION546

 Not all production will stop immediately

-At plants where workers aren’t out on strike, production can continue for a while, or at least until all the components on hand have been used up.
-This includes GM, Ford and Stellantis factories in Canada and Mexico, which could keep operating longer.
+At plants where workers aren’t out on strike, production will presumably continue.
+For now, the UAW has called strikes at three final assembly plants, where vehicles are built to be shipped to consumers.
+That means this strike currently only impacts buyers shopping for those particular models.

+So, if you’re in the market for, for instance, a Ford Bronco, a Jeep Wrangler or a GMC Canyon pickup, you should probably get to the dealership soon before inventories start to get really thin for a few weeks.

-But, before long, production at these factories will be impacted by a lack of major components coming from US factories that have been shut down, said Thomas Goldsby, professor of supply chain management at the University of Tennessee.
+If the UAW calls strikes on plants that build things like engines and transmissions, that would be more disruptive.
+Work could continue for a while at final assembly plants but, before long, production would be impacted by a lack of major components coming from factories that have been shut down, said Thomas Goldsby, professor of supply chain management at the University of Tennessee.

 These companies also import a few of their models from European and Asian factories that aren’t impacted at all by strikes in the US, such as GM’s Chevrolet Trailblazer, made in South Korea, and Stellantis’s Italian-built Dodge Hornet.